-During purdah, the government places heavy restrictions on political advertising, even providing guidelines for government website updates and distribution of printed campaign flyers.
+During purdah, the government places heavy restrictions on political advertising.
 But in the absence of laws regarding political ads on social media, Facebook continues to take money from organizations with political messages—which is bringing up bad memories of the 2016 Brexit referendum and 2017 general election, Pinder says.

 In line with the British flair for irony, Nick Clegg, the former deputy prime minister, joined Facebook in 2018 as head of global policy and communications.
 As a pro-Brexit politician, he complained about the spreading of lies four years ago.
 Today Clegg is championing Facebook’s freewheeling deals.